Eplankton/BioMatrix/README.md

 Q: How to compile by myself？
-A: You will need file 'main.c' & 'function.c' & 'expand.h' , you can find them in file 'src' , also 'command_list' & 'help' is necessary.
+A: You will need file 'main.c' & 'function.c' & 'extension.h' , you can find them in file 'src' , also 'command_list' & 'help' is necessary.

    #1 If you don't need icon >> gcc main.c -o biomatrix